Gabardone/MiniRex/README.md

 - Progressive Tasks

 ## Release History
+* 1.0.4 (20190415): Support for CocoaPods
+* 1.0.3 (20190411): Fixes for URL data task cancelation flow.
+* 1.0.2 (20190411): Fixes for Task and added URL data Task (for your take home interview software project needs)
+* 1.0.1 (20190409): Initial implementation of generic Task publishers and single update subscriptions.
+* 1.0.0 (20190407): Adopted naming conventions throughout for Publisher behavior (Broadcaster/Published Value/Task).
+Renaming of type
+means this release is not compatible with prior versions but updating should be simple enough.
-* 0.2.3 (20180221): Fixed crashing issues related to nullable property KVO published values.
+* 0.2.3 (20190221): Fixed crashing issues related to nullable property KVO published values.
 * 0.2.2 (20190212): Efficient published value behavior for `Equatable` and reference types.
 * 0.2.1 (20190212): Added published value transformer utilities.
 * 0.2.0 (20190211): Added Carthage support